Can I Delete Temporary Files in Windows?

 As I said, the intent is for temporary files to be cleaned up at some point.

-The reason we’re here, of course, is that good intentions aside, that doesn’t always happen.
+The reason we’re here is that despite those good intentions, that doesn’t always happen.

 Viewing temporary files

-The easiest way to view your temporary files is to enter “%TMP%” in Windows File Explorer:
+The easiest way to view your temporary files is to enter “%TMP%” in Windows File Explorer’s address bar.

 %TMP% in Windows File Explorer